Steven Carr

 - Typical length of individual attacks: several hours.

-- Direction of the change in intervals between attacks (when untreated): ever-decreasing, ie increasing in frequency.
+- Direction of the change in intervals between attacks (when untreated): ever-decreasing; ie increasing attack frequency.

 - Maximum frequency of attacks: every eight days.

 In addition, ectopic beats, sensed as “missed” or “crowded” beats, could frequently be detected between the actual atrial fibrillation attacks, and these showed an ever-increasing prevalence overall, reaching a maximum of well over 1,000 per day.
 Possibly due to a slim build, all ectopic beats and all AF attacks were always highly symptomatic to me.
 That is, they were very noticeably apparent.
-Twentyfour-hour Holter monitoring verified this fact -- the cardiologist noted that his request for me to manually diarise all self-detected irregularities, immediately that I detected each of them, had verified my recognition of every one of the ectopic beats which the Holter monitor had shown to occur during waking hours (it was a period of much lower abundance than the maximum referred to above).
-Although unpleasant, being highly-symptomatic was probably a great assistance in eventually being able to clearly determine which dietary factors opposed or promoted the irregularities!
+Twentyfour-hour Holter monitoring verified this fact — the cardiologist specifically noted that his request for me to manually diarise all self-detected heartbeat irregularities, immediately that I detected each of them, had verified that I had correctly recognised every one of the ectopic beats which the Holter monitor had shown to occur during waking hours (it was a period of much lower abundance than the maximum referred to above).
+Although unpleasant, being highly-symptomatic was probably a great assistance in eventually being able to reliably determine which dietary factors opposed or promoted the irregularities!

 What was attempted to deal with the problem?